OpenTranslationBible/open-bible/en-GB/43.John/md/john-03.md

 ## John 3:6

-That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.
+Whatever is born of the flesh is flesh, and whatever is born of the Spirit is spirit.

 ## John 3:7